BOO CAKE! Pumpkin Pound Cake Surprise

 - Bake at 350° for 50 minutes to one hour.

-- When done, let cake rest in Bundt pan for about 5 minutes; place cooling rack on top of cake pan and invert both.
+- When done, let cake rest in Bundt pan for 10 minutes; place cooling rack on top of cake pan and invert both; give it a little shake from side to side.
 If your pan was clean and greased and floured, the cake should slide right out.

 - When cake has cooled, sift a little confectioners sugar on the top.